 Maybe they don’t know Java and their job requires them to learn.
 You teach them.
 Perhaps they don’t know how to paint with watercolors.
 You teach them.
 Maybe they don’t know how to market their Etsy store.
 You teach them.

 The key to a good course is that there is a transformation and by the end of the course someone knows something they didn’t before.

 Breathe a sigh of relief, a successful course is a short and sweet shortcut to an outcome.
 You don’t have to worry about how long your content is.
 Or how beautiful your slides are as long as someone learns from your course.
 You simply have to get them to the transformation.
 And preferably in the fastest time possible.

 With this said, whenever you have questions while you are creating your course simply ask yourself, “Will this affect whether my students make it to the transformation or not?”
 If it is a yes, do it.
 If it is a no, then don’t worry about it.

-If you want your students to stay with you in your course and maximize completion rates you want to keep them excited throughout the course.
+If you want your students to stay with you in your course and maximize completion rates, you want to keep them excited throughout the course.
 So how do you do that?
 There are four things you must do.
-Read on...

-- A course on meditation: Have your students sit down and meditate for 5 minutes no matter how often they trail off (they’ll feel like they’re doing something)
+Meditation: Have your students sit down and meditate for five minutes no matter how often they trail off (they’ll feel like they’re doing something)